sgallagher/libmodulemd-2.0-api/Modulemd.ComponentRpm.md

 ---
 ### add_multilib_arch()
-Restrict the list of architectures on which this RPM will be available.
+Add an architectures on which this RPM will be multilib.
 It may be called any number of times.
 Use `reset_multilib_arches()` to return to "no architectures".
 #### Arguments:
 __self__: (in) ([Modulemd.ComponentRpm](Modulemd.ComponentRpm.md)) This [Modulemd.ComponentRpm](Modulemd.ComponentRpm.md) object.